mattbis/lib-log-db.dev/PROTO-API.md

   - `ltl.DEFAULTS`
   - `ltl.user`
   - `ltl.index`
+  - `ltl.os.integrity()` -> checks we have dispace etc and whatever else... you can call it it will queue itself
 - `ltl.aimpl`
   - use abstract instead and do weird stuff -- its likely a bit will be here if i dont have time..
 - `ltl.impl`